appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 0.0.0.0  store.spacetech.com
 ```

-For clients that will connect to self-hosted appcircle server, either self-hosted runners or end-users using their browsers for web UI, should add external IP of the server to their `/etc/hosts` files.
-External IP is the address of self-hosted appcircle server that other hosts in the network can reach to server using that address.
+For clients that will connect to self-hosted Appcircle server, either self-hosted runners or end-users using their browsers for web UI, should add external IP of the server to their `/etc/hosts` files.
+External IP is the address of self-hosted Appcircle server that other hosts in the network can reach to server using that address.

-You can get external IP of self-hosted appcircle server with below command.
+You can get external IP of self-hosted Appcircle server with below command.

 ```bash
 hostname -I | awk '{print $1}'